rcharaba/MQL5_Charaba/README.md

 input int      Hour_Aperture        = 10;          // Hour to open order
 input int      Minute_Aperture      = 02;          // Minute to open order
 input eAllowedTrades Buy_Sell       =SELL;         // Buy or Sell trade
-input double   Revert_Rate          = 3;           // If you lose, that is the ration to increment the lot (revert trade)
+input double   Revert_Rate          = 3;           // If you lose, that is the ratio to increment the lot (revert trade)
 input int      SL_Revert            = 300;         // Take Profit revert (in pips)
 input int      TP_Revert            = 200;         // Stop Loss revert (in pips)